 - “Good golf depends not only upon knowing what to do but upon doing what you know.
 The first refers to instruction and the second to training.”
 (Marian Geist)

 - “If I knew I was going to live this long, I’d have taken better care of myself.”
 (Mickey Mantle)

-If any of your answers are “yes”, consider a new approach.
+If you answered “yes” even once, consider a new approach.
 Connect with Marian.
-In your very first lesson you will understand how she is different.
-You will be on your way to playing your best golf, having a more enjoyable process, and staying in the game.
+In your first lesson you will understand how she is different.
+You’ll be on your way to playing your best golf, having a more enjoyable process, and staying in the game.